Last Updated on November 17, 2022

 With just three phases to a turn and two basic actions you can take (not including your superpowers), Marvel Legendary is very easy to get going with quickly.
 This doesn’t make it mundane, though.
 In fact, it’s quite the opposite.
 The order in which you take those actions really matters!

 The real magic of Marvel Legendary is the mechanics of the game, though.
 Played out through the villain deck, they keep it impressively varied and the storyline exciting.
 Never knowing what twist or turn might emerge next – another villain, a Scheme Twist, a Mastermind attack… they’re all waiting for you in the deck.

 This variance in play meant the state of the board kept evolving and made teamwork and communication between players especially important.
 Not always something that can be said about deck-builders, which often lack meaningful player interaction.

 There is some great replayability in Marvel Legendary, too.
 With four Masterminds, eight schemes, and 11 Scheme Twists, there are plenty of different threats to defeat.
 What’s more, with 15 different heroes, there’s a whole load of potential solutions to them.
 Mixing the heroes and finding some killer combos was especially exciting.

 The only major drawback, which also drains a bit on its replayability, is that Marvel Legendary isn’t all that hard.
 You’ll probably win most games, especially once you’ve played a few times.
 However, the challenge to rack up the most victory points per player does keep things interesting.

-Marvel Legendary is a co-operative deck-building game in which your team of heroes must defeat an evil Mastermind and their band of henchman.
+Marvel Legendary is a cooperative deck-building game in which your team of heroes must defeat an evil Mastermind and their band of henchmen.

 It’s a well-built and accessible deck-building game, which encourages strategy and communication between players.
 And, with 560 cards included in the base game, there’s a lot of content to consume before there are any deja vu moments.